acli/new_clock/doc/CHIMES.md

 even though it was originally a 6-bell chime
 (an 11-bell version was later composed specifically for St Mary Le Bow).
 The name “Whittington” only started to take off around 1900.
+The 6-bell melody is probably lost but the 11-bell version can be found in Starmer (1907, p.
+5).

+Since Starmer (1907) and all melodies described should be in the public domain, melodies for the 11-bell version of Whittington (`melody = whittington12`) and the Magdalen chimes (`melody = magdalen`) have been added.

 Chime melody notation
 =====================